PavolGrofcik/LystoX/README.md

 Future work can include normalization using Z-mean normalization or more sophisticated stain normalizations using Macenko/Vahadane method.
-Since our images are stained, normalization of the specific stain could help both pathologist (humans) and our AI models to build up more robust T-lymphocytes sensitive models with higher score.
+Since our images are stained, normalization of the specific stain could help both pathologist (humans) and our AI models to build up more robust T-lymphocytes sensitive models with achieving higher score.

 ## Resources